Sitagliptin Pregnancy and Breastfeeding Warnings

 Sitagliptin Pregnancy Warnings

 Reproduction studies in rats and rabbits with doses approximately 12 times the human exposure at the maximum recommended human dose (MRHD) did not impair fertility or harm the fetus.
 Teratogenicity was not observed at doses up to 30 and 20 times MRHD in rats and rabbits, respectively, although at doses up to 100 times MRHD, an increase in the incidence of rib malformations was observed.
 There are no adequate and well-controlled studies in pregnancy women.
-AU TGA pregnancy category C: Drugs which, owing to their pharmacological effects, have caused or may be suspected of causing, harmful effects on the human fetus or neonate without causing malformations.
-These effects may be reversible.
-Accompanying texts should be consulted for further details.
+AU TGA pregnancy category B3: Drugs which have been taken by only a limited number of pregnant women and women of childbearing age, without an increase in the frequency of malformation or other direct or indirect harmful effects on the human fetus having been observed.
+Studies in animals have shown evidence of an increased occurrence of fetal damage, the significance of which is considered uncertain in humans.
 US FDA pregnancy category B: Animal reproduction studies have failed to demonstrate a risk to the fetus and there are no adequate and well-controlled studies in pregnant women.

 AU and UK: Use is not recommended US: Use during pregnancy only if clearly needed.
 AU TGA pregnancy category: B3 US FDA pregnancy category: B Comments: In the US, Merck Sharp & Dohme Corporation maintains a pregnancy registry to monitor pregnancy outcomes of women exposed to this drug while pregnant; health care providers are encouraged to report any prenatal exposure (1-800-989-8999).